irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 # R6 - Tasks planning and tracking

-View the description of the way tasks are allocated and tracked in the project [here](./task_tracking.md).
+View the description of the way tasks are allocated and tracked for the planning stage (Part A) [here](./docs/task_tracking.md).

 Link to project management tool [Trello](https://trello.com/b/TE5Q9ZYj/t3a2-%F0%9F%8C%B8sakura-pantry).